Semicocycle discontinuities for substitutions and reverse-reading automata: Preliminaries

-If we feed the DFAO starting with the least significant digit, we call this a \emph{reverse-reading automaton}; starting with the most significant non-zero digit, we call this a \emph{direct-reading automaton}.

-Note that in general a DFAO that reads expansions in reverse reading will generate a different sequence to the same DFAO which reads expansions in direct reading.
-Also, an automatic sequence generated by a DFAO in direct reading can be generated by a (possibly different) DFAO in reverse reading, and vice versa.
-The details of the transition from a direct-reading to a reading-reverse automaton involve reversing all edges in the given automaton; the resulting automaton may be non-deterministic, i.e., there could be multiple edges labelled $i$ emanating from one state, and in this case the automaton needs to be determinised.
-This is a classical construction, but, it can blow up the size of the automaton exponentially in $\ell$; see for example the difference in state size in Figures \ref{pd_dir-pic} and \ref{fig:my_label} which are the direct and reverse reading automata that generated the (same) substitution in those examples.
+Note that in general a sequence generated by a DFAO in reverse reading will generally not equal the sequence generated by the same DFAO in direct reading.
+Also, an automatic sequence generated by a DFAO in direct reading can be generated by a, possibly different, DFAO in reverse reading, and vice versa.
+To transition from a direct-reading to a reading-reverse automaton one first reverses all edges in the given automaton, see for example \cite[Theorem 4.3.3]{allouche-shallit-2003}.
+The resulting automaton may be non-deterministic, i.e., there could be multiple edges labelled $i$ emanating from one state, and in this case the automaton needs to be determinised \cite[Theorem 4.1.3 ]{allouche-shallit-2003}.
+However reversing the automaton reading can blow up the state size of the automaton exponentially in $\ell$; see for example the difference in state size in Figures \ref{pd_dir-pic} and \ref{fig:my_label} which are the direct and reverse reading automata that generate the same sequence in those examples.